 \subsection{Organization of paper}

 The rest of this paper is organized as follows.
 In the following subsection, we introduce notations and terminologies.
 In \cref{sec:probsetting}, we formulate the system identification problem as \RNLO{}.
-In \cref{sec:optmethod}, we propose \eRSQO{} and prove its global convergence to KKT points.
+In \cref{sec:optmethod}, we introduce \RSQO{} of the form tailored to the obtained \RNLO{} and moreover show its theoretical properties.
 We also exploit the geometry of the problem.
-In \cref{sec:experiment}, we demonstrate that the proposed formulation and \eRSQO{} are promising through experimental comparisons.
+In \cref{sec:experiment}, we demonstrate that the proposed formulation and \RSQO{} are promising through experimental comparisons.
 Finally, in \cref{sec:conclusion}, we conclude this paper with some remarks and discussions about future work.